 During the pandemic I became even more entertained by making espresso.
-It is a pleasure to make espresso for my friends, so feel free to email me to set up a coffee+chat!
-Below, I'd like to share some of my discoveries by providing a guide for other aspiring baristas:
+I'd like to share some discoveries by providing a guide for other aspiring baristas:

 The zeroth step is to make sure the reservoir in your machine has (filtered) water and the grinder has beans.

 1. Preheat.
-Turn on the machine and allow for at least 10 minutes to heat up.
+Turn on the machine and allow for at least 15 minutes to heat up.
 It is normal for the “ready light” to turn on and off during this time.
 Keep the portafilter attached to warm it up as well.
-At the end of preheating, just run water through the portafilter to rinse out previous grinds.
+At the end of preheating, just run water through the portafilter to rinse out previous grinds and to release the heat build up.

 See "Dialing in tips" for more suggestions